 Breast cancer screening can identify breast cancer before a person notices any physical symptoms.
 Early detection can enable a person to undergo less invasive treatments with better outcomes.

-Health authorities and doctors recommend regular screening with mammography for women, depending on their age and individual risk factors.
+Health authorities and doctors recommend that females have a regular breast screening mammogram.
+When they would have it depends on their age and individual risk factors.

 However, some facilities offer thermography as an alternative to mammography.

-When a cancerous growth develops, there may be excessive formation of blood vessels and inflammation in the breast tissue.
-These show up on the infrared image as areas with a higher skin temperature.
+When cancerous growth develops, cancer cells reproduce and require extra blood.
+Areas of excessive blood flow in the breast tissue show up on the infrared image as areas with a higher skin temperature.

-Providers of thermography recommend this method for the following reasons:
+The American College of Clinical Thermology recommends this method for the following reasons:

 - It is a noninvasive, noncontact procedure that does not involve compressing the breast.

-- It does not involve exposure to radiation, and people can use it safely over time.
+- It does not involve radiation exposure, and people can use it safely over time.

 - It can detect changes in breasts with dense tissue and implants.